Corruption in the Philippines: Ghost projects

 In the Philippines, ghost projects refer to government-funded projects that are reported as completed but do not actually exist or remain unfinished.
 These projects are often associated with corruption, in which public funds are allegedly used for personal gain.
 In October 2025, the Department of Public Works and Highways reported interim results from an ongoing joint investigation carried out by it and the Armed Forces of the Philippines, the Department of National Defense, and the Department of Economy, Planning, and Development: out of 8,000 flood control projects investigated, 421 had been found to be ghost projects.
 The interim report noted that 100,000 flood control projects had not yet been investigated.

+Trillions of pesos may have been lost due to corruption from substandard, overpriced, or uncompleted infrastructure projects in the Philippines, according to estimates by the Department of Public Works and Highways (DPWH).
+Among those implicated are high-ranking officials, including Congress Representative Sandro Marcos and former House Speaker Martin Romualdez, both relatives of the President, and DPWH officials.
+Protests against corruption have called for the resignation of President Bongbong Marcos and Vice President Sara Duterte and for the jailing of senators and members of the House of Representatives.